circuscode/unmus/readme.md

 ## Description

-This custom WordPress plugin provides additional features related to unmus.
+unmus custom WordPress plugin provides additional features related to the blog unmus.
 In addition it manipulates and extends standard features of WordPress and 3rd party plugins.
 At least some operation functions are added.

 ## Custom Post Types